zbyju/obsidian/1. Fleeting notes/Nx/Nx.md

 Nx uses the following syntax:
 ![[run-target-syntax.svg]]

 You can also do `nx run-many`, this will run multiple tasks for multiple projects.
-It will run them in parallel, but you can specify a pipeline
+It will run them in parallel, but you can specify a pipeline to describe the order and dependencies of these tasks.

+Using `nx affected` you can run tasks for only projects that are affected by your PR.

+Nx can understand the dependecies of the project (project graph), but you need to define for which tasks this ordering actually matters.